 We already know that having more natural lighting in the office leads to better well-being for employees, but it’s also been proven that having plants in the office results in more productive, less stressed, and more focused employees.

 Don’t have a green thumb?
-Here’s a round up of our favorite faux plants that look anything but.
+No problem.
+Refresh your workspace with this round-up of our favorite faux plants that look anything but.

-What to do with all those papers and extra clutter you’ve got stacked up?
-Fight the urge to shove it into a junk drawer.
-Instead use desk storage boxes, bins, or drawer dividers to organize supplies you don’t necessarily need on your desktop.
-If you don’t have a desk drawer or prefer certain items to sit on top of your desk, get creative with your storage.
-Stacked designs or color coordinated boxes not only turn clutter into art, but make it easier to find what you need, when you need it.
+Remember what we said about clutter earlier?
+Fight the urge to shove all of those papers into a junk drawer.
+Instead use desk storage boxes, baskets, bins, or drawer dividers to organize supplies you don’t necessarily need on your desktop.
+If you don’t have a desk drawer or prefer certain items to sit on top of your desk, get creative with your storage with these stackable drawers or color-coordinated boxes that not only turn clutter into art but make it easier to find what you need when you need it.

 Light it up.